-What Are LS3 Heads?
+What is included in LS3 Ported Heads?

 However, it’s not uncommon for LS3 heads to feature even larger valves.
 For example, some aftermarket LS3 heads may have 2.200-inch intake valves and 1.625-inch exhaust valves.